github/copilot-survey-engine/README.md

 For doing a local deployment of this GitHub App, you will need to set up an environment with the following components:
 - Web Server
-- Database
+- SQL Database
 - Azure Cognitive Service for Language (optional)
 - Azure Applications Insights (optional)

-The web server and database are the minimum requirements for this app to work and can be hosted on any environment of your choosing (cloud or on-prem).
+The web server and SQL database are the minimum requirements for this app to work and can be hosted on any environment of your choosing (cloud or on-prem).
 If you decide to do the deployment on Azure, this guide will help you!

 ### Step 1.
 Create the resources

 You can use this link to deploy all resources automatically in your Azure subscription [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmageroni%2Fcopilot-survey-engine%2Fmain%2Fdeployment%2Ftemplate.json)

-Or

-You can follow the guidelines below to deploy resources manually:

-TBA

 ### Step 2.
 Execute locally and configure secrets